Quantum description of Fermi arcs in Weyl semimetals in a magnetic field: Discussion

 Our results are, at least qualitatively, consistent with numerical work on thin WSM films employing lattice models \cite{zhang2016quantum,abdulla2022time}, hybrid models \cite{benito2020surface}, and wave packet simulations \cite{yao2017simulation}.
 The continuum approach used here employs a boundary condition which allows one to disentangle bulk and surface contributions to semiclassical trajectories.
 Our analysis shows that a semiclassical phase-space integral along the Fermi arc provides accurate estimates for phase shifts.
 When extending our arguments to a slab geometry or to thin films, one can describe the phase shift associated with Weyl orbits.
 This phase shift is observable in quantum magnetoconductance oscillations experiments, see Refs.~\cite{zhang2019ultrahigh,nair2020signatures,li2017evidence} for recent reports.
 Similar phase shifts are also expected to appear in transport experiments on WSM junctions with hetero-chiral Fermi arcs at the interface \cite{chaou2023magnetic}.
+Our results justify semiclassical explanations of these experiments and provide analytical estimates for a minimal model that incorporates the Fermi-arc curvature.
+Importantly, the observability of quantum oscillations from Weyl orbits crucially depends on the comparison between the time needed to traverse the Fermi surface and the scattering time \cite{Bulmash2016}.
+Our estimates improve the evaluation of the former.

+A more direct measurement of the traversal time can be devised along the lines of Ref.~\cite{baum2015current}.
+In the regime considered in our work, one can indeed consider a setup with two gates generating an electric field on one surface and measure the current on the opposite surface.
+As a consequence of the described hybridization of bulk and surface states, a pulsed electric field generates a current response on the opposite surface, within a duration given by the traversal time.

 We have been able to make substantial progress, and in some cases even obtained exact analytical solutions, since the studied four-band WSM model has decoupled Weyl nodes in the bulk.
 Omitting bulk Weyl-node coupling terms, e.g., a mass term $m \sigma^0\tau^x$, is typically justified for materials with well-separated Weyl nodes.
 Indeed, assuming a Weyl node separation $2k_0\simeq 2\,\text{\AA}^{-1}$, Eq.~\eqref{lambdaB} gives $\lambda_B\simeq 2.57$ for $B\simeq 1\,\text{T}$.
 The hybridization of LLs corresponding to different Weyl nodes is then exponentially suppressed by a factor $\mr{e}^{-\lambda_B^2}\simeq 0.0014$.
 We conclude that only for much smaller $k_0$ and/or stronger $B$, effects of bulk Weyl-node coupling are expected to become relevant.
 For such cases, one expects a bulk gap for the hybridized $n=0$ LLs.
 As a consequence, the chiral anomaly will eventually break down, and a non-monotonic magnetoconductance should appear \cite{chan2017emergence,saykin2018landau}.
 While such phenomena are not present in our study, they are unavoidable in lattice models.
 In fact, we believe that they obscure a semiclassical interpretation of previous numerical studies of WSM thin films \cite{zhang2016quantum,abdulla2022time,benito2020surface,yao2017simulation}.
 Studying the effects of chiral mixing, e.g., by including the mass term $m\sigma^0\tau^x$ in our approach, is an interesting direction for future work.
 Notably, numerical works in the Hofstadter regime suggest that depending on the exact nature of the Weyl node annihilation associated with the opening of the gap, the resulting insulating system can be either trivial or topological \cite{abdulla2022time,abdulla2024pairwise}.
 In the latter case, localized topological surface states might emerge in the gap of the hybridized $n=0$ LLs.
 Such states seem to be outside the reach of the established semiclassical picture.